hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 To indicate that the table's content should have a middle vertical-align, use `@valign` in the table's invocation.

-!!!
-Info

-Note that vertical-align only applies to inline, inline-block and table-cell elements: you can't use it to vertically align block-level elements ([see MDN reference](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align)).

-If you have more than just text content in the table cell, you'll want to wrap that content in a flex box and style accordingly.

-!!!

 ```handlebars{data-execute=false}
 <Hds::Table
   @model={{this.model.data}}